Image via Victoria43/Shutterstock

 Relief is provided as the cannabinoids in marijuana interact with the endocannabinoid system, Shu explains.
 “It’s a series of receptors that run throughout the body,” he says.
 “The cannabinoids interact with the receptors in the body and modulate things like pain, anxiety, and nausea.”

-Unlike some traditional prescription medications, medical cannabis has no life-threatening side effects with proper dosage, Shu points out.
+Unlike some traditional pain medicine for dogs, medical cannabis has no life-threatening side effects with proper dosage, Shu points out.
 “It doesn’t damage the kidney, liver, or GI tract.
 The dogs aren’t high or sedated.”

 What Are the Potential Risks of Cannabis Oil for Pets?